What is a Customer Identification Program (CIP)?

 • Comparison with Government Lists: The CIP mandates a rigorous verification process that includes both database and documentary verification methods.
 Part of this process involves cross-referencing the information of potential customers against databases or lists maintained by the government.
 This proactive step is designed to identify individuals or entities that may be subject to regulatory restrictions or sanctions, thereby enhancing the program's capability to guard against illicit activities.

 At the bare minimum, businesses must collect essential identification details from clients, encompassing information like name, date of birth, address, and identification number.
 Acceptable forms of identification may range from a US social security number to other government-issued documents.
 For non-U.S. citizens, individual tax ID or employer ID numbers are considered valid forms of identification.
+In addition, eIDAS established by EU in 2014, aiming to enhance security and trust in electronic verifications.

 By scrutinizing these factors, businesses can imply their Customer Identification Programs (CIPs) to align with the specific risks associated with their operations.
 This approach goes beyond the regulatory minimums, fostering a proactive stance in addressing potential vulnerabilities tied to the diversity of customers and the intricacies of offered products.